symfony/symfony-docs/guides/page_creation.rst

         return $collection;

-The first few lines of the routing configuration file define which code to call when the user requests the "``/``" resource and serves just as an example of routing configuration you may see in this file.
-More interesting is the last part, which imports another routing configuration:
+The first few lines of the routing configuration file define which code to call when the user requests the "``/``" resource (the homepage) and serves as an example of routing configuration you may see in this file.
+More interesting is the last part, which imports another routing configuration file located inside the ``HelloBundle``:

 .. configuration-block::